 Are you Tough Enough to Wear Pink?

-Tough Enough to Wear Pink was created by entrepreneur and breast cancer survivor Terry Wheatley in 2004 with Karl Stressman, former director of special events for Wrangler and former commissioner of the Professional Rodeo Cowboy Association (PCRA) to bring the sport of professional rodeo and the western community together to rally against breast cancer.
-Wrangler is the title sponsor of Tough Enough To Wear Pink.
+Tough Enough to Wear Pink was created by Purple Cowboy founder, entrepreneur and breast cancer survivor Terry Wheatley in 2004 with Karl Stressman, former director of special events at Wrangler and commissioner of the Professional Rodeo Cowboy Association (PRCA).
+Wheatley’s goal is to bring the sport of professional rodeo and the western community together to rally against breast cancer.
+100% of the profits from the sales of Purple Cowboy wines are donated to Tough Enough to Wear Pink.

 Since its inception in 2004, TETWP has empowered rodeos and western events in the U.S. and Canada to focus attention on the need for a cure.
 To date, the campaign has raised over $41 million dollars for breast cancer charities, much of which stays right in the community.
 The grassroots movement has inspired other sports communities to mount their own TETWP campaigns, spreading a message of hope and support that reaches beyond the rodeo arena to competitors, families and fans across America.